 Mary Fran Myers, Co-Director of the Natural Hazards Center at the University of Colorado at Boulder received the Award in 2002.
 The Mary Fran Myers Award was so-named in order to recognize her sustained efforts to launch a worldwide network among disaster professionals, for advancing women’s careers and for promoting research on gender issues in disaster research in emergency management and higher education.

 Who is Mary Fran Myers?

-Mary Fran Myers was codirector of the Natural Hazards Center at the University of Colorado for 16 years until her untimely death in 2004.
+Mary Fran Myers was codirector of the Natural Hazards Center at the University of Colorado for 16 years until her untimely death.
 Reducing disaster losses, both nationally and internationally, was her life’s work.

 During her tenure as codirector, Mary Fran was instrumental in maintaining the Natural Hazards Center’s international reputation as a driving force in hazards research and mitigation.
 Her work helped to bring about a fundamental change in national and international perspectives regarding hazards and helped institute new, more farsighted, and sustainable ways of dealing with extreme environmental events.

 Mary Fran was much more than her job title.
 She provided leadership, guidance, grace, and laughter, and established a standard of excellence that her colleagues both admired and strived to emulate.
 She was an innovator, a mentor, and a creative spirit who touched many lives and whose legacy has had a lasting impact on the global hazards community.

 (Text from Natural Hazards Center, University of Colorado at Boulder)

 Akiko Domoto has been very active as the President and coordinator of the NGO, Japan Women's Network for Disaster Risk Reduction (JWNDRR).
 She has been particularly committed as an NGO person in the issues on Environment, Disasters, and Women prisoners with attention to human rights, gender equality, and diversity.
 Read more...